The Society of Behavioral Medicine, Inc.

 Section 1.
 Functions: The governing body of the Society shall be the Board of Directors, herein called the Board.
 The Board shall have supervision, control and direction of the affairs of the Society, its Councils, Committees, and publications; shall determine its policies or changes therein; shall actively prosecute its objectives and supervise the disbursement of its funds.
 The Board may adopt such rules and regulations for the conduct of its business as shall be deemed advisable, and may, in the execution of the powers granted, delegate authority and responsibility to the Executive Committee and/or the Executive Director.

 Section 3.
-Removal: Failure by any officer, council or committee chairperson to attend two consecutive Board meetings without just cause may be grounds for removal from office and from the Board by a two-thirds vote of the Board.
-A member of the Board of Directors willbe given four (4) weeks prior written notice of the Board's intention to remove him/her so that he/she may prepare and present a defense.
+Removal: Failure by any Board Member to attend two consecutive Board meetings without just cause may be grounds for removal from office and from the Board by a two-thirds vote of the Board.

 The Executive Committee shall consist of the following voting members of the Board of Directors: President, President-Elect, Immediate Past-President, Secretary-Treasurer and member delegates.